SkylineCommunications/dataminer-docs-connectors/connector/doc/Skyline_DOM_Backup_Manager.md

 - **DOM Instances Count**: The number of DOM instances.
 - **Restore State**: Displays the current state of the row.
 Possible values are **Not Restored**, **Processing**, **Failed**, and **Restored**.
 - **Restore Button**: Allows the connector to restore the desired row.

+> [!NOTE]
+> The restorables that are shown in this table are _unique_.
+This is done in the background by comparing the _Last Modification_ parameter of every backup that is created.
+The benefit of this approach is that if the user sorts the table by the column _Last Modification_ you get a sort of version history of your DOM Backups and only see the unique backup moments that are meaningful to restore.

+> [!WARNING]
+> In the background, upon restoring a previous back-up, there is checked if the module already exists.
+If so, an automatic backup is taken.
+Afterwards it is deleted and the old backup is imported.
+While this is a safe approach, it can take time, depending on the computing power of your system and reading/writing speed from/to your indexing engine.

 ### Configuration Page